-TJM Part 2: Thrust Joint Manipulation to the Vertebral Column – Expanded;
+TJM Part 2: Thrust Joint Manipulation to the Spinal Column – Advanced;

-TJM Part 3: Thrust Joint Manipulation to the TMJ, Rib, and Extremity
+TJM Part 3: Thrust Joint Manipulation to the TMJ, Anterior Rib, and Extremity; and

-TJM; and Part 4: Certification in Thrust Joint Manipulation (Cert.
-TJM).
+TJM Part 4: Certification in Thrust Joint Manipulation (Cert.
+TJM)).

 CoreFirst® Strategies presents a methodical and unique functional assessment and treatment program for patients with dysfunctions of the spine.
 The CFS approach, originated and developed by Vicky Saliba Johnson, PT, FFFMT, FAAOMPT, trains the therapist to directly correlate an evaluation of the patient’s base of support, alignment, and Lumbar Protective Mechanism to the patient’s motor activation and strength response.
 Link to Course